networknt/light-doc/content/en/tutorial/portal/user-management/user-integration.md

 '
 ```

--- Active user by the link in the confirm email (replace the token from DB)
+-- Activate user by the link in the confirm email (replace the token from DB)

 ```
 curl -X PUT \